arielf/scripts/README.md

 Kill high-CPU hogging processes by command/args patterns.

-Buggy (or malicious) 3rd-party javascript code and drive-by scripting abuse are often taking our browsers and computing resources hostage.
+Buggy (or malicious) 3rd-party javascript code is often taking our browsers and computing resources hostage.

-I used to find my desktop running at 100% CPU all night when I was not even noticing, because of some misbehaving javascript.
+I used to find some processes on my desktop running at 100% CPU all night when I was not even noticing, because of bad javascript.

-This might be caused by an infected ad, badly written code, someone abusing your CPU to run crypto-mining, or worse.
+Involuntary CPU hogging might be caused by an infected ad, badly written code, "drive-by-scripting" leading to someone co-opting your computer to run crypto-mining, or much worse.

-It makes you pay for electricity you don't want to, and multiplied by many desktops and browsers left running at night, is very bad for our planet.
+It makes you pay for electricity you don't want to, and multiplied by many desktops and browsers left running at night, is also very bad for our planet.

-A simple script which I run from periodically during the night from cron like this:
+`cpu-hog-killer` is a simple script which I run from periodically during the night.
+I make it from cron every 13 minutes like this:
 ```
-    # Add this line (or similar) in 'crontab -e'
+    # Add this line (or similar) using 'crontab -e'
     */13 0-7 * * *  ~/bin/cpu-hog-killer
 ```

-It identifies CPU hogs, mainly inside Chrome or Firefox, and kills them instantly upon detection.
+It identifies CPU hogging processes, mainly inside Chrome or Firefox, and kills them instantly upon detection.

 In the morning when I'm back, the worst case scenario is that I go to a browser tab and it says: "Aw this tab has crashed"